sahajsrivastava044-spec/sahajsrivastava044-spec/README.md

 <p align="center">

-### ⭐ Thanks for visiting my profile!
+### ⭐ Thanks for stopping by!

-*"Code is more than making things work—it's about building solutions that last."*
+*"I believe the best way to learn software engineering is to build real systems, solve meaningful problems, and continuously improve through practice."*

 </p>